sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Yeah right, it's so easy

 It isn't, and things can always go wrong.
-A big part of being a software developer is managing stress, anxiety, developing patience and tolerance (these are all skills,and yes I will write about it in another post).
+A big part of being a software developer is managing stress, anxiety, developing patience and tolerance (these are all skills, and yes you guessed it, I will write about it in another post).
 At some point you are going to make a mess using Git.
 Here are a few tips to prevent that and to fix your mess.
 But what's a definition of mess?
 In this case you would think it's quite simple: Data Loss.

 ### How can we loose data using Git?

 The good news is, it's actually very very difficult.
 Once you have committed something using Git you will have to go to some extreme measures to actually delete it.
 Even if you overwrite commits using force push, you can still recover (for a certain period of time)  by using `reflog`.
 Git's `reflog` records every commit that `HEAD` has pointed to, it is a kind of undo history.

 However, there are two caveats.
-First, `reflog` does not keep the records forever and you might loose data if you are trying to recover too late (about two weeks or less if you run `git prune` or `git gc` which would permanently unreachable commits).
+First, `reflog` does not keep the records forever and you might loose data if you are trying to recover too late (about two weeks or less if you run `git prune` or `git gc` which would permanently delete unreachable commits).
 Second, `reflog` data only lives on your **local** repository.
 If you delete your local repo, the data is gone.

 Most likely, you won't cause data loss, but you might still cause some inconvenience to yourself or your team and waste some time trying to fix it.

 ### Pro tips

+Commit early and frequently.
+This is very simple, the more commits, the more freedom you have and the more options.

 Avoid using switches like `-f (--force)`, `--hard` with any of Git's commands unless you are absolutely sure about what you are trying to achieve.
 Git always tries to protect you from doing something weird (like re-writing history), the above switches tell Git that you know what you are doing so it won't try to protect you.
 Avoid using `git prune` and `git gc` as they delete commits permanently.